Blaise Garza: Music education and career

 Garza completed an interdisciplinary undergraduate music degree at UCSD in 2011.
 Upon graduation, he collaborated with the Museum of Making Music—a division of the NAMM Foundation—on its exhibition "The Sound of Sax: How the Saxophone Won America's Soul".
 The exhibit featured rare and historical saxophones from the collections of Garza and Rob Verdi and ran until January 2013.

 Garza's album Low Standards was released in 2012 to accompany the saxophone exhibit and features the E♭ and B♭ tubax and contrabass saxophone.
 He also performed with the Green and Rebelution on their "Peace of Mind" tour in 2012 and played saxophone on Sly Stone's 2014 singles "One More Hit" and "Role Model".

 Garza has been performing with Violent Femmes since 2004 and is featured on their 2015 EP Happy New Year, on bass saxophone and piano, as well as the albums We Can Do Anything (2016), playing contrabass, bass and baritone saxophone, and 2 Mics & the Truth: Unplugged and Unhinged in America (2019), on baritone sax, cabasa and vocals.

-While touring with the Violent Femmes as part of the Barenaked Ladies' 2015 "Last Summer On Earth" tour, Garza joined Barenaked Ladies and former Men at Work frontman Colin Hay (who was also part of the tour) in performing "Who Can It Be Now?" every night.
+While touring with the Violent Femmes as part of the Barenaked Ladies' 2015 "Last Summer On Earth" tour, Garza joined former Men at Work frontman Colin Hay (who was also part of the tour) and Barenaked Ladies in performing "Who Can It Be Now?" every night.
 One of these performances is featured on the live album BNL Rocks Red Rocks (2016).

 Garza also formed trip-hop group Yulan & Blaise with actress Yulan Jack in 2024.
 Their first single, God Complex, was released on November 22, 2024, alongside a music video.
 The project announced that they would release an EP in 2025.